WESTERN AUSTRALIA SOUTHWEST 13 days

 • Tip: Always take Caves Road between Yallingup and Hamelin Bay — one of Australia’s most scenic drives through

 Boranup Karri Forest.
-On the return, stop at Boranup Gallery or Lake Cave for photos of the giant trees.
+On the way back, stop at Boranup Gallery or Lake Cave for photos of the big trees.
+Later, head north to Yallingup via the Bussell Highway — a straight dual carriageway that gets you back quickly and safely without the winding forest bends.

 • Overnight: Yallingup.